Carroll Roberson

-Carroll Roberson (born July 17, 1955) is an evangelist, gospel singer-songwriter, and author.
+Carroll Roberson (born July 17, 1955) is an American evangelist, gospel singer-songwriter, and author.
 He is founder and president of Carroll Roberson Ministries in Ripley, Mississippi.

 Biography

 Roberson was born July 17, 1955, in Ripley, Mississippi.
 He read the Bible growing up but did not surrender his life to Christ until 1983.
 One year later, he was diagnosed with a cancerous growth on his throat.
 With no promise that he would be able to talk any more, Roberson underwent thyroid surgery and was able to sing again within three weeks.
 Shortly after, Roberson devoted himself to full-time ministry.
 After serving as minister of a Baptist church in his home town for two years, Roberson organized Carroll Roberson Ministries with a board of directors and went into full-time evangelism with his office stationed in his hometown of Ripley.
 Through revivals, crusades, and concerts, Roberson keeps a two-year schedule around the country.